 Programs are varied and can cover many different topics.
 Films on solar system exploration and the Universe have been viewed and discussed.
 Exhibits of various astronomical charts, books, computer programs have been brought by members.
 Other activities include stargazing at the Highland Road Park Observatory and at a members only dark sky site.
-Participation in regional observing events, such as the Deep South Regional Star Gaze (Fall) and the Messier Marathon (Spring), and hosting the Hodges Gardens Star Party.
+Participation in regional observing events, such as the Deep South Regional Star Gaze (Fall) and the Messier Marathon (Spring).
 Special programs for the members and the public such as Astronomy Day and Space Week.
 Members can participate in a wide variety of observing programs and awards offered by the Astronomical League, of which membership in BRAS entitles you to.

 Meetings are usually held on the 2nd Monday of the month at the Observatory, at 7:00 pm.
 However, this time and place is subject to change.
 Information about meetings is included in the club newsletter NIGHT VISIONS.
 For information you can call the Observatory at (225) 768-9948 during office hours, or contact: